LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       :ref:`predicates_logtalk_load_1` and :ref:`predicates_logtalk_make_1`.
       These shorthands are **not** part of the Logtalk language and must only be used at the top-level interpreter.

+   meta-variable
+      A variable in a :term:`meta-argument` position that is expected to be unified with a goal or a closure at runtime.

+   naked meta-variable
+      A :term:`meta-variable` used as the body of a predicate clause or grammar rule or used in a cut-transparent argument of a control construct.
+The "naked" designation highlights that the meta-variable is not wrapped by ``call/1`` or ``phrase//1`` goals.